john-itcsolutions/cheirrs/README.md

 .. refer to this link:  https://arxiv.org/pdf/1903.01919.pdf ..

 has revealed that it is possible to provide Trust in a natural way in networking between Companies, whilst basically distrusting each other, by making a network of Postgres Databases behave like a large-data-capacity blockchain.
 To ITOTCCA, this is revolutionary.
 Prospective customers will no longer have to trust our company to any extent as far as daily operational security is concerned.
 Neither do they have to trust other companies.
 The idea is to allow the machines operated by each Company to keep each other honest.
 There is a hole in the plan, in that if globally over 50% of Ordering nodes were to be caused to act fraudulently, the factor of Trust would be destroyed.
 Elsewhere (on our website at itotchaincloud.com.au/security) we note the contribution of Rong Chen and Elastos in devising a hardware enhancement which is necessary for Blockchain Miners to be fitted with in order to be able to participate in Mining.
 This device ensures by design that no corps can act together in a gang of >50% ownership and direction.
 The idea is currently operational with Elastos.
 If a similar device were fitted to ordering servers, collusion could possibly be prevented.
 This requires investigation.
+Alternatively, it may be possible to utilise the Elastos Blockchains to provide a Fraud Check service against the database.

 These developments have caused ITOTCCA to review our monolithic design, opting now for an isolation of Business Networks from each other and restricting the scope of connectivity to be strictly internal to each separate Business Network (of course external web-connections will still be possible, but safely shielded under Carrier (see itotchaincloud.com.au/security).
 Networks are independent now.
 The design is now to have a range of cloud servers per Business Network.
-Each member-class would ideally take responsibility for its own virtual hardware.
+Each member-class (represented by its own schema) would ideally take responsibility for its own virtual hardware.
 The virtual servers are all to be  linked between member-class nodes within a Master/Master replication system.
 All member-classes carry identical copies of the entire network's databases, with one strictly private Business Channel per member, enforced by the hardware/software in the cloud.
 Here, the machines are designed to be ensuring clean play all the time, following the blockchain model.

 However, in the above article, it is envisaged that a section of non-internetworked transactions would be outside the network.
 This implies that a company's own employees, and their connecting devices, can be trusted more than the internetworked transaction parties.
 We believe this to be highly questionable.